 Then Setup the app for the first time.
 After that, tap on the Conversation menu.
 If there is already a group, you can directly scan the QR code by tapping on the camera button.
 You can also create your group by tapping on the Start button.

 For starting your new group for conversation, add your name and your language in which you wanted to receive the message.
 Suppose your native language is Hindi, then select Hindi as your language.

-After that, tap on enter.
+After that, tap on entering.
 The app would give you a QR code that you need to share with the people you wanted to add in the group for conversation.
 Suppose, you want to interact with a person name Xing of China (We are on a tour to China), so share this QR code with Xing.
 He will scan this QR code through Microsoft’s translate app and then you can start your conversation.
-You can use the Alphabetical Code for starting conversation on Windows PC.
+You can use the Alphabetical Code for starting a conversation on Windows PC.
 Link Below

 Through this app, you can send your message in Hindi and Xing would receive your message in the Chinese language.
 All this translation would happen in the real time.